JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 Once your payment profile has been verified, and you have no outstanding alerts, you will need to register for a Google Play Console account _again_, select this payment profile, and attempt the fee payment again.

-This time, it should succeed, and you'll finally have an Google Play Console organisation account!
+This time, it should succeed, and you'll finally have a Google Play Console organisation account!

 Of course, as soon as you open it you'll be told you need to verify it.
 Well, that's fine, we have our Certificate of Incorporation and other information from the payment profile.
 This only took a day or so for me, and didn't require any new information.